logictester/rdg/source/index.rst

 Step 1: Configure STA Auth Node for RDGW
 ========================================

-To be able to use RDGW with STA RADIUS, an Auth Node has to be created with the Public IP of the RDG server.
+To be able to use RDGW with STA RADIUS, an **Auth Node** has to be created with the Public IP of the RDG server.
 To do so:

 1. Open STA (MFA Management Console)

-2. Navigate to Comms tab
+2. Navigate to **Comms** tab

-3. Scroll down to Auth Nodes and click on Auth Nodes
+3. Scroll down to **Auth Nodes** and click on :guilabel:`Auth Nodes`

-4. Click Add to add a new Auth Node:
+4. Click :guilabel:`Add` to add a new **Auth Node**:

    .. thumbnail:: _images/pic5.png

-5. In Auth Node Name, type in any name for this Auth Node, for example RD Gateway
+5. In **Auth Node Name**, type in any name for this Auth Node, for example *RD Gateway*

-6. In Low IP Address in Range, type in the Public IP of your RDG server
+6. In **Low IP Address in Range**, type in the Public IP of your RDG server

-7. In Configure FreeRADIUS Synchronization – Shared Secret, type in the same Shared Secret that was created in the RD CAP configuration in step ‎9
+7. In **Configure FreeRADIUS Synchronization – Shared Secret**, type in a Shared Secret or click :guilabel:`Generate` to generate a random one (copy and save the shared secret to be used in)

-8. Click Save to save the newly created Auth Node.
+8. Click :guilabel:`Save` to save the newly created *Auth Node*